 Basically, you worry people will look down on what you have to say, so you don’t speak up.

-You recognize that by not sharing, you don’t have to change.
-Woo hoo!
-Plus, you get to keep on secretly beating yourself up about how bad a person you are for having this misbehavior—bringing you to a woo hoo number two!
+You get to keep on secretly beating yourself up about how bad a person you are for having this misbehavior.
+Some part of you likes to self-sabotage your happiness.
+I write about this more in an article here.

 With all the above in mind, I want to encourage you to start regularly sharing more gut-honest conversations with people—and thereby increase your daily intimacy and happiness.